winter salad

 Salads during winter months?
 In Colorado?
 You betcha.
 It may sound challenging to source fresh produce and vibrant veggies when snow is covering the ground and farmers markets are long gone.
 It’s all about shifting focus to hardy wintertime veggies and adding in substantial grains and greens, maybe a serving of tofu, fish or chicken to create a full meal around your favorite salad ingredients.

+Even in the winter, you can enjoy salads in lots of different forms with slight tweaks.
+Consider sheet pan veggie salads, quinoa- or lentil-based salads, warm nourishing salads, and salads built around sturdy beans and root veggies.
 Winter salads can be a great way to get essential nutrients, support your immune system during cold and flu season, and promote overall well-being.
 Let’s help find your winter salad style.

 Benefits of eating winter salads: